6arms1leg/cirqu/README.md

 * Circular/ring/FIFO/LIFO buffering/queueing management of multiple elements
   within a storage in embedded systems for real-time applications
-* Element type can be chosen at compile time
+* Element type (and optional type qualifiers) can be chosen at compile time
 * A new element can be pushed into the queue at its head or tail and the next element can be pulled from the tail of the queue
 * Each stored element in the queue can be peeked at (i.e. accessed through